JustinZorch/JustinZorch/README.md

 ### Welcome to my hub, I'm Justin Louckx 👋
 __________________________________

 I studied BSC Mechanical Engineering and worked as a Derivatives trader from 2012-2019.
-I am transitioning into Software Engineering.
+I transitioned into Software Engineering in 2021.
 I am self studying and passionate about learning as much as I can.
 I’m very excited and intrested in Web3 technolody and DeFi in particular.
 ______________________

 - 🌱 I’m currently learning ....